Former Fed Explains Blueface's Attempted Murder Charge. Will He Beat The Case?

 It's sneakers.

-Uh, you know, maybe some sparries here or there, but like I was wearing very, very casual, guys, you know, or a hoodie like this.
+You know, maybe some sparries here or there, but like I was wearing very, very casual, guys, you know, or a hoodie like this.

 You don't want to give off the vibe that you're a cop when you're out and about doing things, right?

-So um, so I want to make that distinction very clear between being a plain clothes investigator, right, which is what special agents and a detectives are, versus actually being undercover.
+So I want to make that distinction very clear between being a plain clothes investigator, right?

-Uh let's get back to the video.
+Let's get back to the video.

-Able to kind of covertly switch between yes, guys.
+Able to kind of covertly switch between.

 I'm from Connecticut.

-Hey guys, do me a favor, like the video real quick.
+Hey, guys, do me a favor, like the video real quick.

-We got 1600 plus y'all watching.
+We got 1,600 plus y'all watching.

-So like the video, get me up to uh 1500 likes, guys.
+So like the video, get me up to 1,500 likes, guys.

 I'd really appreciate that.

-It's I hate doing it.
+I hate doing it.

 So just like the video.

-If they have to go and make an arrest, and that team, they really hunt only wanted fugitives, active, you know, active assailants that we absolutely have to get off the street in real time.
+And that team, they really hunt only wanted fugitives, active, you know, active assailants that we absolutely have to get off the street in real time.

 Is that because of the charges here?

-Or is that also you think because of the celebrity nature of this?
+Or is that also, you think, because of the celebrity nature of this?

-And the other thing too that he didn't mention, which he might have not known, is uh Blueface is an active, you know, verified gang member.
+And the other thing too that he didn't mention, which he might have not known, is Blueface is an active, you know, verified gang member.

 Because a lot of people are like, yo, why'd they grab him like that, bro?

-Come on, man, that's so fucked up.
+That's so fucked up.

-And the other thing too, remember, guys, they arrested him in public.
+And the other thing, too, remember, guys, they arrested him in public.

-All right, because they know clearly this guy carries a gun with him when he's in Las Vegas, hence why he shot at the other individual and they got these charges in the first place.
+Because they know clearly this guy carries a gun with him when he's in Las Vegas, hence why he shot at the other individual and they got these charges in the first place.

 So they don't know if he has a gun on him or not.

-Not saying that blue face will shoot on him, but this is how you have to move when you work in law enforcement and you're dealing with gang members.
+Not saying that Blueface will shoot on him, but this is how you have to move when you work in law enforcement and you're dealing with gang members.

-Hey guys, Sean Sticks Larkin here from on patrol.
+Hey guys, Sean Sticks Larkin here from On Patrol.

 Yeah, we don't care about your book, bro.